Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 Once one reviewer is satisfied, the Pull Request will be unblocked and available for merging into the library's main branch.

-You can wait further for other pending reviewers or merge it by clicking on the green button at the bottom of the Conversation tab.
-If left unattended too long, a Pull Request with a full green light will be merged eventually by a core member.
+You'll be able to wait further for other pending reviewers or merge it by clicking on the green button at the bottom of the Conversation tab.
+If left unattended for too long, a Pull Request with a full green light will eventually be merged by a core member.

 ![](assets/images/guide/merge-unblocked.png)